-For information on installing and configuring Novell DNS services, see "Installing and Configuring DNS" in the OES 11 SP3: Novell DNS/DHCP Services for Linux Administration Guide OES 11 SP3: Novell DNS/DHCP Services for Linux Administration Guide
+For information on installing and configuring Novell DNS services, see "Installing and Configuring DNS" in the OES 2015 SP1: DNS/DHCP Services for Linux Administration Guide

 14.2.3 Configuring a Domain Controller by Using an Existing DNS Server

 When the first domain controller in a domain is using an existing DNS server, YaST provides an option to retrieve these values from the existing DNS server.
 During installation through YaST, you can retrieve these values by selecting Retrieve DNS entries, and then selecting Retrieve.